Skip to main content

 • Any Lab Test Now — most tests, no order required

-• Hospital labs — almost always need a physician order
+• Hospital labs — almost always require a physician order

 Real-World Panel Prices

-Here's what an actual annual checkup panel costs at LaboratoryAssist vs. a hospital lab:
+Here's what an actual annual checkup costs at LaboratoryAssist vs. a hospital lab:

 Annual wellness panel: CBC ($5) + CMP ($6) + Lipid ($7) + TSH ($4) + A1C ($8) + Vitamin D ($15) = $45 total